zuozhenggh/learning-library/data-management-library/database/19c/upgrade-to-19c/autoupgrade/autoupgrade.md

 - A new 19c database has been created in this image
 - All databases in the image are running

-When in doubt or need to start the databases, please login as **oracle** user and execute the following command:
+When in doubt or need to start the databases, please log in as **oracle** user and execute the following command:

 ````
 $ <copy>. oraenv</copy>